nemocrys/ismcg-examples/README.md

 - Induction heating of the crucible
 - Phase change: the interface between crystal and melt is shifted into the isothermal of the melting point

+2D steady-state electromagnetism and heat transfer simulation of the NEMOCRYS Test-CZ Furnace:

 <img src="https://github.com/nemocrys/ismcg-examples/blob/main/TestCZ/mesh.png">